xvik/gradle-pom-plugin/README.md

 Only one `pom` closure may be defined: next pom closure completely override previous one.
 If [multiple publications](https://docs.gradle.org/current/userguide/publishing_maven.html#N17EB8) declared, then pom closure will affect all of them.
-In this case, use it for general info and use [withXml](https://docs.gradle.org/current/userguide/publishing_maven.html#N17E99) for details.
+In this case, use it for general info and use [gradle native dsl](https://docs.gradle.org/4.8/release-notes.html#customizing-the-generated-pom) for details.

 ##### Clashed tag names